May Gardening Advice

 - Use a copper-based tape like Growing Success Slug Barrier around pots to prevent slugs and snails from being able to access the plant.

-- During the autumn, rake over soil and dispose of dead leaves as this will help to bring slug eggs to the surface which can then be eaten by birds
+- During the autumn, rake over the soil and dispose of dead leaves, as this will help to bring slug eggs to the surface, which can then be eaten by birds

-- Make a natural slug trap by scooping out an orange, melon or grapefruit and placing by the plant; check the peel every morning and remove any slugs you find on it
+- Make a natural slug trap by scooping out an orange, melon, or grapefruit and placing it by the plant; check the peel every morning and remove any slugs you find on it

-- Damp weather is perfect for slugs; as the sun is going down, look around containers, borders paths and patios and remove any slugs you find by hand, placing into a bowl or jar.
-You can them re-home them away from your garden.
+- Damp weather is perfect for slugs; as the sun is going down, look around containers, borders, paths, and patios and remove any slugs you find by hand, placing them into a bowl or jar.
+You can then re-home them away from your garden.

 Bulbs to plant in May